claimchain/claimchain-simulations/README.md

 ## Local quickstart

-On a Debian-based system, you quickly setup the code and launch the notebooks in three steps:
+On a Debian-based system, you can set up the code and launch the notebooks in three steps:

 1. Install system and Python dependencies: